What is anxiety?

-In any medical condition, people may become anxious after they have been given a diagnosis of their condition.
+With any medical condition, people may become anxious after they have been given a new diagnosis.
 But anxiety is related to epilepsy in more specific ways.
 Some people with epilepsy tell us:

 - They feel anxious because they never know when a seizure is going to happen

 - They feel they are excluded from things they previously enjoyed, because of their epilepsy

 Anxiety is not just purely due to psychological and social reasons, it can happen:

 If you think your anxiety could be caused by your seizures or side-effects of your epilepsy medicines, talk to your epilepsy doctor, epilepsy specialist nurse or GP.

 Some women can also experience anxiety during and after pregnancy.
 And this is more likely if you have epilepsy.
 If you are affected by anxiety during or after pregnancy, please contact your midwife, GP, epilepsy specialist nurse, or epilepsy doctor for advice.

 Can epilepsy and anxiety be mistaken for each other?